The Connection Between Thyroid and Blood Pressure

 Written by Eli Ben-YehudaOn August 8, 2019

 In October of 2018, my cardiologist decided that he needed to start me a medication to treat my persistent a-fib.
 Within 2 weeks of beginning Amiodarone, my thyroid gland had taken a major hit.
 My thyroid was plunged into a hypothyroid state.
 This state also started to cause problems with my blood pressure.
+What is the connection between thyroid and blood pressure?

 What Is The Thyroid